 If pricing is your only consideration, then Weebly Pro and Starter plans are much cheaper than Wix.
 However, this does not necessarily mean Weebly is better for you as Wix does offer a lot more advanced features that Weebly does not.

 For eCommerce plans for Wix and Weebly, Weebly does require a slightly higher monthly investment.
-However, they do provide more updated tools than Wix.
+Also keep in mind that Wix does provide phone support, which Weebly does not.

 At the end of the day, a few dollars difference per month isn’t a concern for the most part.
 The most important consideration is finding the best website builder that suits your specific needs.
 You can reflect upon this by considering other points we’ve discussed throughout this article.